 Engine is directly coupled to a drive shaft which, in turn, rotates an impeller.
 This impeller is accurately adjusted in a housing where the water is drawn up from underneath the craft.
 Then, the water flows through the impeller to a venturi.
 The venturi accelerates the water and produces thrust to move the craft.
-Pushing the throttle lever forward increases engine speed and therefore craft speed.
+Pushing the throttle/ shift lever forward increase engine speed and therefore craft speed.

-Whenever an engine is to be started, the operator and passengers should always be sitting in the craft with the shift lever in neutral position and throttle lever in idle position.
+Whenever an engine is to be started, the operator and passengers should always be sitting in the craft with the throttle/shift lever in neutral position.

-Shift Lever

-FORWARD
+Throttle/Shift Lever FORWARD

-The shift lever should be in the forward position in order for the craft to advance.
+The throttle/shift lever should be in the forward position in order for the craft to advance.